perfwiki/main/docs/perf-tools-support-for-intel-processor-trace.md

 586657      1           411040307873  19450         __x86_indirect_thunk  0           sdhci_irq             0              unconditional jump
 ```

-We can look at the 20 us between the hardware interrupt and sdhci_irq.
-It shows that there are 2 other interrupt handlers being serviced that consume most of that time: idma64_irq and i801_isr
+We can look at the 20 us between the hardware interrupt and `sdhci_irq`.
+It shows that there are 2 other interrupt handlers being serviced that consume most of that time: `idma64_irq` and `i801_isr`

 ```sh
 $ perf script -i t4 --itrace=b --time 411.034973294,411.034993801 -F-comm,-tid,-period,-cpu,-event,+flags,+callindent,+addr,-dso --ns -C 1 | \